The Anti-AI Writing Style Guide

 Punctuation

 - NEVER use em dashes.
 AI uses them 10x more than modern human writers.
 They are the #1 punctuation-level AI tell.
+Use periods.
+Use commas.
+Use parentheses if you must.
+But not em dashes.

 - Semicolons: max one per 500 words